Project News

 China’s last-minute refusal to approve a Sh380 billion loan for the Naivasha-Kisumu standard gauge railway, despite all the formalities having been completed, has reignited concerns about the future of Kenya’s single largest infrastructure project.

-“When we engaged the Chinese government, it was agreed that they do support it, but we need to complete the feasibility study, not just for Naivasha to Kisumu but also all the way from Mombasa to Kisumu so that we can establish its commercial viability,” Transport Cabinet Secretary James Macharia told a press briefing in Beijing on September 4.
+“When we engaged the Chinese government, it was agreed that they do support it, but we need to complete the feasibility study, not just for Naivasha to Kisumu but also from Mombasa to Kisumu so that we can establish its commercial viability,” Transport Cabinet Secretary James Macharia told a press briefing in Beijing on September 4.

 However, sources familiar with the matter said China declined to sign onto the deal after President Kenyatta asked the Asian nation to give half of the Sh380 billion needed for the project as a grant, as opposed to a loan, as a means to tame Kenya’s rising debt.